XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-06-11-Backup-Strategies.md

 For a short summary- It handles backups, recovery, and DR for my entire kubernetes cluster.
 It keeps point in time copies of all manifests, and configurations, and captures disk images.

 It does also do immutable, encrypted backups, and it can effortlessly migrate applications to other clusters, clone entire applications, and perform rewrites of manifests when restoring.
 (For example- changing the storage class).
 You can also use kanister scripts to do operations such as... [application-consistent backups](https://docs.kasten.io/latest/kanister/testing.html#application-consistent-backups){target=_blank}.

+Lastly- it does have a [DR recovery option](https://docs.kasten.io/latest/operating/dr.html){target=_blank}, where you can essentially recover the entire cluster from scratch, including your data.
+(Not- the VMs, or OS itself, just the stuff running inside of your cluster.)

 That being said- I am a fan.